-Dr. York Schnorbus joined Sullivan & Cromwell in 2001 and became a partner of the Firm in January 2009.
-He has extensive experience in public and private mergers and acquisitions, general corporate representations and capital market and acquisition financings.
-Dr. Schnorbus’ practice is very much focused on cross-border transactions involving Germany and North America.
+York Schnorbus joined Sullivan & Cromwell’s Frankfurt office in 2001 and is an M&A partner in the Firms General Practice Group.
+He has extensive experience in public and private mergers and acquisitions and general corporate representations.
+His practice is very much focused on cross-border transactions involving Germany and North America.

-Dr. Schnorbus represents, in equal measure, corporate clients in a wide range of industries (including in particular: utilities, financial institutions and real estate companies), investment banks (advisory and principal investment) and financial investors of various types (private equity firms, pension funds, insurance companies, venture capital firms).
-He also acts as a personal adviser to families and executives.
+During his more than two decades of experience, York has represented, in equal measure, financial investors of various types (mainly infrastructure funds and private equity firms), corporate clients in a wide range of industries (including in particular: utilities, financial institutions and real estate), investment banks (advisory and principal investment).
+He also acts as personal adviser to families and executives.

 SELECTED REPRESENTATIONSPublic M&A: